syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

   contents: |-
     Kubebuilder has generated a Golang application, but it is time to now build your business case in.

-    In this section you will:
+    In this challenge you will:
     * Be introduced to the example business case
     * Create a controller and custom resource (CRD) using Kubebuilder
 tabs: